umadb-io/website/docs/python-client.md

 head:
   - - meta
     - name: description
-      content: How to use UmaDB with Python
+      content: How to use UmaDB with Python.
   - - meta
     - name: keywords
       content: UmaDB, client, Python